helen-mckay/helenmckaydev/projects/helenmckay-dev.md

 ---
 This very site!

 This site was made with 11ty and Netlify CMS and hosted with Netlify.
 I am able to log into the Netlify CMS backend on this site and write/edit/manage blog and projects posts.
+I'll share a link to the repository for this project further down the road.